adhikara/linguee/README.md

 This code is obviously not fetching data from Linguee's API, as it does not have one yet.
 It could stop working if the developers change the HTML tags, organization of the HTML output, etc.

 Also, **please note** that if you send too many requests to Linguee, this will happen: "You have sent too many requests causing Linguee to block your computer" (lol: from experience).

-In response to this, I am changing the translation methods to instead

-* Search through Wiktionary dumps
-* Search through Wiktionary when nothing is found in the dumps, including lookup for past participles and singulars and things like that
-* Only when these methods fail does the code look up the word in Linguee

-In the future, when I get API keys, I will remove Linguee altogether and use other websites that allow up to 5000 calls per month.